Learning innovations & best-practice to boost employee engagement

 - Instil your values in new hires by weaving them into compliance training

 - Leverage virtual reality training to improve customer experience

 Graham Gubbels Head of Learning & Development MediBank

 Advances in technology and the rapid expansion of accessible, high-quality online services have seen L&D move away from its traditional roots and begin to focus on online learning.
-Col. Marcus Constable and Lt.
-Col. Karina Jones will share their experience leading the Combined Arms Training Center, transitioning from traditional face-to-face learning to online learning, and how they’ve leveraged their blend to increase interactivity and engagement.
+This session will explore face-to-face learning to online learning, and how you can leverage from a blend to increase interactivity and engagement.

 - Explore the organisational benefits of adopting an online learning approach

 - Develop the right blend to maximise interactivity and employee engagement

 - Introduce new learning techniques to complement your existing strategy